 5 Disk Clone Scenarios You may Encounter

-Why do you need to create a disk clone?
-Generally speaking, disk clone has a variety of usages, the following scenarios are frequently encountered:
+When and why do you need to clone a hard drive?
+Generally speaking, disk clone has a variety of usages and benefits, the following scenarios are frequently encountered:

 OS Transfer: Cloning a disk with Windows installation enables to transfer OS to another hard drive or much faster SSD without reinstalling.

 Make a Duplicate Disk: If all the data on the current system disk are important, it is necessary to do a full backup of the source disk by cloning hard drive.

 Data Recovery: In order to avoid secondary damage to the hard disk during data recovery, it is necessary to clone the disk and then restore what you want from the cloned disk.